LauraPuerto82/chat-with-documents/README.md

 # Chat with Documents

-An AI-powered application that enables conversational interaction with documents in your local filesystem using natural language queries.
+An AI-powered web application that enables conversational interaction with your documents using natural language queries through an intuitive Streamlit interface.

 ## Overview

-This application scans documents in a specified directory (and its subdirectories), indexes them using vector embeddings, and allows you to ask questions about the content.
-The system retrieves relevant information and generates context-aware responses with source citations.
+This application provides a user-friendly web interface to chat with your documents.
+Select a folder through the built-in file dialog, and the app will automatically index all supported documents.
+You can then ask questions about the content and receive AI-generated answers based on the document context, with full conversation history support.

 ## Features

+- **Web-Based UI**: Clean, intuitive Streamlit interface with chat functionality
+- **Folder Selection Dialog**: Easy folder browsing using system file picker
-- **Recursive Document Discovery**: Automatically scans current directory and all subdirectories
+- **Recursive Document Discovery**: Automatically scans selected directory and all subdirectories
 - **Multi-Format Support**: Works with PDF, TXT, DOCX, ODT.
 Other document formats will be added
+- **Progress Tracking**: Visual progress bar during document indexing
 - **Vector-Based Search**: Uses semantic search to find relevant content
-- **Natural Language Interface**: Ask questions in plain English
+- **Natural Language Interface**: Ask questions in plain English through chat interface
 - **Conversation History**: Maintains context across multiple questions for follow-up queries
+- **Chat Management**: Clear chat history with one click
 - **Source Citations**: Responses include references to source documents
 - **Comprehensive Test Suite**: 47 automated tests with 100% pass rate

 ## Technologies Used

+- **Frontend**: Streamlit
 - **LLM**: Google Gemini 2.5 Flash
 - **Vector Database**: ChromaDB
 - **Embeddings**: ChromaDB default embeddings